PhD Study in Poland - A Guide for 2023

 A PhD in Poland awards an internationally recognised doctorate, with structured training and development woven into your programme.
-Fees are low and PhD students are at the forefront of a growing university system.
+Fees are low and all PhD students are offered scholarship.

 This page explains the opportunities for international PhD study in Poland, with information on universities, fees and scholarships.

 PhD opportunities in Poland – what’s on offer for 2023?

 Poland has one of the oldest higher education systems in the world, with a rich history of famous artists, musicians, writers and scientists.
 You’ve probably heard of Fryderyk Chopin, Marie Skłodowska-Curie, Nicolaus Copernicus, Joseph Conrad, Lech Wałęsa, and the Warner Bros.
 But did you know they are all Polish?

 As a country that has achieved independence relatively recently, Poland is on the rise with a dynamic economy and society.
 These improvements can be seen in its education system: Polish universities have some of the largest numbers of students in Europe – and those numbers are increasing.

 Studying a PhD in Poland will provide the opportunity to achieve an internationally recognised degree and you will be part of a university system on the up.